-Holi is right round the corner, and what better way to start the celebrations than make delicious gujiyas at home?
+Holi is finally here, and what better way to start the celebrations than make delicious gujiyas at home?
 Gujiya, the traditional Holi sweet, is loving prepared in millions of households across Delhi, Uttar Pradesh, Bihar, Rajasthan, Madhya Pradesh and even Maharashtra.
 It is more popular in North India, but this sweet dumpling is not an uncommon sweet, and various cultures have their own regional variations with different monikers.
 What makes this sweetmeat popular and loved by all is the sinful stuffing that goes into the making, which is sweet and immensely flavourful.

 Much like samosa, gujiya is prepared by making an outer dough casing usually of maida (refined flour), though some recipes call in for semolina and other flours.
 The filling is made using khoya, dry fruits and nuts like pistachio, cashew, coconut and raisins, along with spices like cardamom.
 Often, a little amount of semolina (sooji) is added to the mixture to give it a grainy texture.
 The filling is then packed with the dough casing to form half-moon shaped dumplings, which are sealed at the edges in skillful patterns.
 The sweet dumplings are then deep-fried in ghee, and dipped in sugar syrup before serving.